 The banana.
 Tasty and healthy according to many.
-They taste sweet and contain various vitamins, fibers and minerals.
-But… are those bananas really that healthy?
+They have a sweet taste and contain various vitamins, fiber and minerals.
+But… are those bananas really that good for your blood sugar?

 Our blood glucose after eating a banana

 One thing has become very clear from our data: Clear participants love bananas!
-We have anonymously analyzed hundreds of individual responses to a banana.
-The graph below shows the average difference in blood sugar in the 30 minutes before intake, up to 2 hours after eating a banana.
-This average response to a banana is considered a good response.
+To do this, we anonymously analyzed hundreds of individual reactions to a banana.
+The graph below shows the average difference in blood sugar levels in the 30 minutes before ingestion, up to 2 hours after eating a banana.

-Does this mean that everyone reacts that way to a banana?
-Not really.
-We see that there are generally 3 different reactions to a banana among the participants.
-In the graph below you see a group that does peak (gray), peaks a little (orange) or hardly (black) peaks on a banana.
+The graph below shows a group that peaks (grey), a little (orange) or hardly (black) on a banana.
 The group that hardly peaks on a banana also experiences a drop in glucose.
-A drop in glucose can lead to a new feeling of hunger and an energy dip.
+A drop in glucose can lead to a feeling of hunger again and to an energy dip.

 Example of a good food score:

 So does your banana give you a score of 70 or higher?
 Then nothing is wrong.
 For example, is the score 21?
 Then we give you tips to adjust this meal.

 For example, you can take a smaller banana.
 Because the smaller the banana, the fewer carbohydrates and the lower the rise.
 Or choose a banana that is not yet ripe.
 The riper the banana (yellow/brown), the higher the sugar content.
 And therefore a faster rise in your blood sugar level.

 Finally, you could eat the banana together with a handful of nuts to limit the rise in your sugar level.
 Proteins, fats and fibers ensure that the carbohydrates are less quickly absorbed into your blood.

 Is my blood sugar response to a banana the same as other meals?